Skip to main content

 What is anthrax and how do you catch it?

-The disease, anthrax, is caused by the bacterium, Bacillus anthracis.
-The spores of this bacterium live in the soil and are eaten by grazing livestock (such as cattle, sheep, goats, camels, antelopes and other herbivores).
 People get anthrax when they come in contact with infected animals or contaminated animal products.
-The people most likely to get anthrax are those who work in slaughterhouses.
+Those most likely to get anthrax work in slaughterhouses.
 Anthrax is not spread from person to person.

-Most cases of anthrax occur when bacteria enter the skin through a cut or abrasion in people who are handling contaminated meat, wool, hides, leather or hair products from infected animals.
-About seven days after exposure, symptoms of anthrax begin.
-The disease begins as a small red area on the skin and progresses to a blackened, painless ulcer.
-Soon lymph glands begin to swell and the patient may have fever, fatigue and headache.
-About 20 percent of those infected will develop difficulty breathing and a bloodstream infection that causes death.
-If treated with antibiotics, less than 2 percent of infected persons will die.
+• Direct contact — Most cases of anthrax occur when bacteria enter the skin through a cut or wound while the person is handling contaminated meat, wool, hides, leather or hair products from infected animals.
+Symptoms typically appear about two to seven days after exposure.
+The first symptom is often a small red area on the skin that progresses to a blackened, painless ulcer.
+Soon, the person’s lymph glands begin to swell, and they may have a fever, tiredness and a headache.
+About 1 of 5 people will have trouble breathing and develop a bloodstream infection that causes death.
+If the person receives antibiotic treatment, they are much less likely to die.
+Only about 2 of 100 people die if they get timely treatment.
+This is called cutaneous anthrax.

-If people eat infected meat, they may experience fever, chills, swollen glands, sore throat, difficulty breathing, nausea, vomiting, diarrhea, stomach pain, and flushed face or red eyes.
-Typically, patients will have some, but not all of these symptoms, depending on what part of the digestive tract is most affected.
+• Eating contaminated meat — People who eat contaminated meat can have fever, chills, swollen glands, sore throat, difficulty breathing, nausea, vomiting, diarrhea, stomach pain, and flushed face or red eyes.
+Symptoms usually begin two and seven days after exposure.
+Typically, people will have some of the symptoms listed here, depending on what part of their intestine is affected.
+This is called gastrointestinal anthrax.

 The vaccine